-- Working with the local government, we identify communities in rural Uganda with little or no access to a primary school & a strong commitment to their children’s education.
+Working with the government & local leaders, we identify communities in rural Uganda with little or no access to a primary school & a strong commitment to education.